 Spinach lends itself to sauces, infusing them with color.
 This vibrant green rice, Arroz Verde, is made with blended spinach and cilantro that cooks with the rice, and together they offer a super vitamin C boost for the immune system.
 Roast Chicken made the Peruvian way is both spice- and citrus-forward, and you can add further green power with garlic, herb, and jalapeño sauce.
 To lighten the sauce, use plain yogurt in place of the sour cream and mayo used in the recipe.
 In combination with Arroz Verde, this meal is one that would impress guests — or make a great date night dinner at home.

 We love one-pan dinners for busy weeknights, like this skillet chicken and farro with spinach.
 Here, simple components make a delicious meal that’s more than the sum of its parts.
 Farro is an ancient grain packed with fiber — it has five times more fiber than brown rice! — and it’s a good source of B3, which helps your body break down food into energy.
-Big flavors come together in this skillet chicken dinner with the addition of sweet sun dried tomatoes, kalamata olives, feta, and a finish of fresh dill.
+Big flavors come together in this skillet chicken dinner with the addition of sweet sun-dried tomatoes, kalamata olives, feta, and a finish of fresh dill.
 If you would like to hold back on the feta cheese to reduce your daily fat intake, grate fresh lemon zest and drizzle olive oil for a bright, zingy finish instead.

-6. Swimming Rama (Spinach and Chicken With Peanut Sauce)
+6. Swimming Rama

 With spinach, chicken, and orzo working together, this soup is a meal in one.
-Although this recipe reads vegetarian, we like to add two boneless, skinless chicken breasts in with the stock, then simply shred them when they’re cooked through.
+Although this recipe reads vegetarian, we like to add two boneless, skinless chicken breasts with the stock, then simply shred them when they’re cooked through.
 Make this soup extra creamy – without adding real cream — by tempering two egg yolks.
 Ladle one cup of hot stock slowly over yolks while stirring vigorously.
 Return the tempered eggs to the pot for an extra-silky result.

 Chicken Palak is seemingly decadent, though in fact, its richness comes from a very healthy source: vegetables.
 Spinach takes center stage here, lending its bright color and glossy, sleek texture.
 This Indian restaurant favorite does not disappoint when made at home.
 The recipe includes a plant-based way to make the sauce rich and creamy — without using real cream — utilizing pureed onion.
-Enjoy with whole-grain chapati on side.
+Enjoy with whole-grain chapati on the side.
 When making the chapati dough, make sure your water is boiling hot when added.
 These require no rising time, and just a hot skillet to cook.

 This is a Pakistani recipe, with roots connected to Persian flavors.
-It’s a great fit for an especially busy week — it saves perfectly in the fridge, and may be served either hot or cold.
+It’s a great fit for an especially busy week — it saves perfectly in the fridge and may be served either hot or cold.
 Topped with a portion of harissa, this chicken is a winning meal.
 While the beans cook, prepare a sheet pan of Harissa Chicken.
 Toss four boneless skinless chicken thighs with a drizzle of olive oil, a heaping spoon of harissa paste, salt & pepper.
 Roast in the oven at 400°F until cooked (about the same amount of time as the beans!).
-This will be aromatic, popping red in color, and will pair well with Black Eyed Peas with Spinach.
+This will be aromatic, red in color, and will pair well with Black Eyed Peas with Spinach.

 Congee is a traditional Chinese rice porridge, cooked slowly until the rice releases its form and becomes smooth in broth.
 So comforting — and versatile — congee is popping up all over restaurant menus, as well as continuing to be a staple in many homes.
 Mild and creamy in texture, a bowl simply awaits varietal toppings.
 Steamed spinach and chicken are popular ways to finish this dish.
 Finish with a blast of chili oil, and perhaps some crispy shallots.

 We step into the flavors of Mexico City with this family-favorite chicken and spinach meal.
-This one can be made in the Instant Pot for added time-saving benefits, but of course, the stove top works, too.
-We love the bright, healthy garnishes to be savored atop this rich, chili spiced Tortilla Soup.
+This one can be made in the Instant Pot for added time-saving benefits, but of course, the stovetop works, too.
+We love the bright, healthy garnishes to be savored atop this rich, chili-spiced Tortilla Soup.
 Serve over brown rice for added health benefits.
 To finish, tear ample cilantro leaves over top and squeeze lime juice bringing additional vitamin C. Slice avocado, add a spoon of plain yogurt, then a flash of fresh red chili or jalapeño.

 We love this sheet-pan dinner that includes ground chicken, roasted vegetables, and a flourish of antioxidant herbs poured in a tasty green tahini sauce, bright with parsley, which brings anti-inflammatory, anti-viral properties to the table.
 When Turmeric Chicken Meatballs and Green Tahini Sauce are served over a bed of steamed spinach, you feel like you have done yourself a favor, creating a meal that is flavorful, easy to prepare, and ticks all the boxes for daily nutrition.

 The perfect option for a light meal — or your weekly meal prep, couscous is delicate and delicious.
-But we also recommend using the more nutrient-rich grain, split farro, if you want to make an easy substitution for a more healthful dish.
+But we also recommend using the more nutrient-rich grain, split farro if you want to make an easy substitution for a more healthful dish.
 Your prepped Mediterranean salad will keep in the fridge for up to four days.
 Add easy protein to the dish with grilled chicken.
 Use your grill pan, or barbecue, to grill boneless, skinless chicken thighs seasoned with salt, pepper, oregano, and olive oil.
 Serve with the grilled chicken right on top.

-One of the easiest chicken and spinach recipes that looks the most impressive, this Spinach and Polenta Pie requires you to simply mix then put into the oven.
+One of the easiest chicken and spinach recipes that looks the most impressive, this Spinach and Polenta Pie requires you to simply mix and then put it into the oven.
 The polenta is a mild, comforting ingredient that provides a soft backdrop to rich flavors.
 Dill is fantastic in this, but don’t hold back on the herbs — parsley would be wonderful, too!
 We recommend Mediteranean Grilled Chicken Skewers, light and fresh with citrus, to accompany the homestyle baked dish.